adbarc92/Disruption/docs/01_Game_Design_Document/CDD_Combat_v1.md

 The Burst system combines the best elements of FF7's Limit Breaks (powerful gauge-based abilities), FF9's Trance (transformative state changes), and FFX's Overdrives (player-controlled activation and customization) into a unified tactical resource.

 ### Burst Gauge Mechanics
-**Gauge Properties:**
+- AMENDMENT: A Burst Accumulation bonus should be applied that is inversely proportionate to CURRENT_MP/MAX_MP **Gauge Properties:**
 - **Capacity:** 100 points (standardized across all characters)
 - **Persistence:** Gauge partially carries between combats (retains 25-40%)